Fustigate8933/htn2025/WORKFLOW_README.md

 ### Basic Workflow
 1. Navigate to `/workflow`
-2. Upload your materials (PPT, face image, voice sample)
+2. Upload your materials (PPT, face video, voice sample)
 3. Record or upload a voice sample
 4. Configure generation options
 5. Generate your presentation